Lumbar disc herniation with Sciatica

 Manipal hospital is the best spine hospital in Delhi with a vision of developing a dedicated department to cater the need of all spine ailments ranging from simplest spine pathology to the most complex spinal deformity and tumors and trauma surgeries.

-Manipal Hospital is well equipped with the latest technology and a team of dedicated spine specialists in Dwarka who are ready to provide 24/7 care with the possibility to perform emergency spine surgeries at any time.
+Manipal Hospital is well equipped with the latest technology and a team of dedicated spine specialists in Delhi who are ready to provide 24/7 care with the possibility to perform emergency spine surgeries at any time.

 Manipal hospital is the best spine hospital in Delhi known for its ethical practice and believes in a multi-disciplinary approach for providing the best possible care to its patients.